eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 If all the legal and technical criteria have been met, including the certification of the Wallet Solution by CAB(s), then a Member State may decide to start providing Instances of the Solution to Users.
-The state of the Solution becomes “**valid”**.
+The state of the Solution becomes "**valid"**.
 According to Article 6d, Member State informs the Commission of each change in the certification status of their EUDI Wallet Solutions.
 This means the EUDI Wallet Solution can be officially launched, and Instances of the Solution can be provided to